Planning for Community Growth & Resilience

 Planning brings all other professions together.
 We think about everything from how garbage is collected to how to deter crime with site design, how to infiltrate stormwater, and provide access public transit.
 A community is made of multiple elements and each one comes together under the planning umbrella. — Mindy Moore, AICP, Planner

 It’s not really something about planning that is unique; it’s that planning, in general, is unique.
 Every community has different characteristics and visions.
 Therefore, we can use some of the same techniques and concepts when planning, but ultimately, our goal is to create a plan that serves public interests and meets the need of its residents, making all plans unique to each community in their own way. — Jared Foss, AICP, Planner

 We can get caught up trying to fix a problem before we actually know what it is.
 For example, if job centers are closing in a region, we may focus on the symptoms of why they’re closing and why people are moving away.
 Labor force skill sets and depth dictates how local economies thrive.
 But jobs are only one variable of community success.
 Housing and retail variety, coupled with recreational opportunities, must also be addressed to overcome economic challenges.
 Solving one variable doesn’t solve all problems.
-Balance is essential— if overlooked, it can stifle progress and community growth. — Wade Greiman, PE, Transportation Business Unit Leader
+Balance is essential. — Wade Greiman, PE, Transportation Business Unit Leader